Ondanondu Kaladalli: Soundtrack

-In his intro scene, Gandugali is shown to be sleeping, with a casual attitude in the forests, when he is woken up by some soldiers.
-The way he casually talks, his lazy demeanour and his cool attitude was noted to be in Toshiro Mifune style.
-The other mercenary is played by Sunder Krishna Urs, who later became famous for his baddie roles.

 Reception

-One of the finest films ever made, the movie has some fascinating stunt scenes, involving Kalaripayattu.
+The films is regarded as one of the finest Indian martial arts films ever made, the movie has some fascinating stunt scenes, involving Kalaripayattu.
 With wide tracking photography, great shots of the Malenadu forests and excellent detailing, Ondanondu Kaladalli is an epic masterpiece.

+A critic from The New York Times wrote that "Once Upon a Time is something more than a simple action film, though.
+Gandugali, as played by Shankar Nag, who has a lot of the force and humor of the younger Toshiro Mifune, and Permadi, played by Sunder Krishna Urs, are most appealing characters, doing their honorable best in a world that does not reward honor, only victory".